Sustainability

 (Image courtesy of KCAP Architects & Planners, SAA Architects, Arup, S333 and Lekker)

-Common services tunnels will house district cooling and pneumatic waste conveyance systems to deliver cleaner and more efficient urban services to all buildings.
-These underground systems also make our streetscape more pleasant by eliminating the need to dig up the road to lay utilities.
+Jurong Lake District will be served by the District Cooling and District Pneumatic Waste Conveyance Systems.
+These systems could be housed in underground Common Services Tunnels to deliver cleaner and more efficient urban services to all buildings, which would also make our streets more pleasant by eliminating the need to dig up the road to lay utilities.